spotlightpa/poor-richard/content/news/2022-06-01-SPLCOVIDRESOURCEXX.md

 <b>Primary vaccine:</b> Anyone 6 months of age and older.

-<b>First booster:</b> Anyone ages 5 years of age and older.
+<b>Updated (bivalent) boosters:</b> In many cases, anyone ages 5 years of age and older.
+See the CDC website for specific guidance on updated boosters.

-<b>Second booster:</b> Anyone over the age of 50, or older than 12 with certain health conditions.

-Federal authorities <a href="https://www.nytimes.com/2022/07/28/us/politics/covid-booster-shots.html">are debating</a> when to open up eligibility for second booster shots to other age groups, and are considering expanding those recommendations when updated boosters are available in the fall.

 The CDC <a href="https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html?s_cid=11747:cdc%20up%20to%20date%20vaccine:sem.ga:p:RG:GM:gen:PTN:FY22">provides resources</a> on how to pick a vaccine or booster, guidance based on age or risk level, and answers to other frequently asked questions on COVID vaccines.